iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 {
     [SerializeField] private MeshFilter meshFilter;
     [SerializeField] private Vector3 originOffset;

+    // The actual prefab that we will use to visualize the node map.
+Change it however you like.
+    [SerializeField] private LineRenderer lineRendererPrefab;

     // The actual array that we'll be generating nodes on. private Nodes[] nodes;